Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds

 Our solution to this problem is as follows.
-Since we study spaces with boundary as subsets of $\RCD$ spaces, we can consider the function $\de_{\Omega^c}$ that is $1$-Lipschitz.
-This viewpoint allows to apply Gromov's Arzela-Ascoli theorem as a suitable compactness theorem in this framework.
+Since we study spaces with boundary as subsets of $\RCD$ spaces, we consider the function $\de_{\Omega^c}$ that is $1$-Lipschitz.
+Then we can apply Gromov's Arzela-Ascoli theorem as a compactness theorem for this framework.
 For a family of $\RCD(K,N)$ spaces $X_i$ together with functions $\de_{\Omega_i^c}$ one obtains a subsequence of metric measure spaces and distance functions that converge in measured Gromov-Hausdorff sense and uniformily, respectively, to a $1$-Lipschitz function $\de_{\Omega^c}$ on a limit $\RCD$ space $X$.
 To quantify uniform convergence we introduce the uniform distance between continuous functions (Definition \ref{def:ud}).
 Applied to distance functions to the boundary of subsets $\Omega$ and $\Omega'$ in $X$ and in $Y$, respectively, one can define a distance $\mathcal D(\Omega, \Omega')$.
 Moreover Laplace mean curvature bounds are preserved under this convergence (Theorem \ref{th:meancurvaturestability}). {The latter is essentially known to experts.
 For instance, in \cite{bns} the authors prove a sharp Laplace mean curvature bound for the distance function of the intrinsic boundary of Ricci limit spaces. }